 Summary and Recommendation for Further Study

 Because study of midpoints is a huge subject, it would take a lot more than this introductory post to cover adequately.
-For those of you who’d like to study more, I’d recommend two works especially:
+For those of you who’d like to study more, I’d recommend these books:

 There are other well-known works on midpoints, notably by Reinhold Ebertin (Combination of Stellar Influences), but the above mentioned books are more modern and accessible compared to this 60+ year-old text.

-Do you have an interesting midpoint picture that gives additional insights into your character and motivation?
-Please feel free to share through emails or comments!
+Do you have an interesting midpoint picture that gives additional insight into your character and motivation?
+Please feel free to share through comments below!